MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-days.md

 Altspace supports the following platforms: HTC Vive; Oculus Rift, Go, and Quest; Samsung GearVR; Windows Mixed Reality; and 2D Mode on PC.

 You will need an Altspace account to attend Mixed Reality Dev Days.
 You can sign up for an account [here](https://account.altvr.com/users/sign_up).

+---

+## Schedule

+Our event team is hard at work setting up the schedule of sessions for you.

+At a high level, the event will start on Thursday, May 21st at 9am Pacific Daylight Time.

+When the schedule gets finalized, we will post it here.
+Please check back for updates.

+---

+### Frequently Asked Questions